JollyCo-operation2527/File_Sharing_System/README.md

 There's nothing much here, for now

 How to run:
-    - Make sure to have a directory name "output" in the same directory as the code
     - To send multiple files: separate each file's name with a '/'